Audio Tour Spotlights Civil Rights history in Little Rock

 This center was founded in Little Rock in 1882 as a fraternal organization by John E. Bush and Chester W. Keatts.
 The reconstructed museum is dedicated to preserving and celebrating Arkansas’s African-American culture and community.

 Little Rock Central High School National Historic Site

 The only active high school in the U.S. that is also a national historic site.
 This school was a major test in 1957 of the Civil Rights act where nine (the Little Rock Nine) African-American students integrated the all-white school.
 The visitor center across the street at 2120 W. Daisy Gatson Bates Drive depicts this moment in history through exhibits and photos.

 Historic Arkansas Museum

 The Historic Arkansas Museum at 200 East Third Street interprets early Arkansas history through Little Rock’s oldest buildings and exhibits.
-“Giving Voice” is a permanent memorial on site that highlights the black history connected to the location.
-Changing exhibits in the museum’s galleries often include ones related to African American history and heritage.
+“Giving Voice” is a permanent memorial on site that highlights African-American history connected to the location.
+Changing exhibits in the museum’s galleries often include ones related to African- American history and heritage.